kiad4631/Persian-Document-Classification/README.md

 ## Dataset
 The [Hamshahri](http://dataheart.ir/article/3487/%D9%85%D8%AC%D9%85%D9%88%D8%B9%D9%87-%D8%AF%D8%A7%D8%AF%D9%87--%DA%A9%D8%A7%D9%85%D9%84-%D9%87%D9%85%D8%B4%D9%87%D8%B1%DB%8C-%D9%86%D8%B3%D8%AE%D9%87-1-%D8%B4%D8%A7%D9%85%D9%84-166-%D9%87%D8%B2%D8%A7%D8%B1-%D8%B3%D9%86%D8%AF-%D8%AF%D8%B1-%D9%81%D8%B1%D9%85%D8%AA-%D8%A7%DA%A9%D8%B3%D9%84-%D9%88-csv) dataset (a sub-body containing 166,000 documents with a specific theme), one of the most prestigious Persian language resources in the field of natural language, has been applied for feature extraction and text classification.

+## The Main Strategy

+First of all you should become familiar with this word: **Word Embedding**.
+Word embeddings are a type of word representation that allows words with similar meaning to have a similar representation.(For more details click [here](https://machinelearningmastery.com/what-are-word-embeddings/))
+The popular method for text classification is Bag-of-Embeddings(BoE).
+Briefly, it means the numerical average of some word embeddings is taken.
+In the paper, a word embedding for each word of every document is extracted using pre-trained FastText on Persian Wikipedia(you can use both a pre-trained word vector model or train the model from scratch), then the numerical average of these word embeddings in each document is taken.
+The output of this operation is assigned to a MLP model and done.!

 ## Fasttext

 [FastText](https://github.com/facebookresearch/fastText/) is a library for efficient learning of word representations and sentence classification.

-At first, we have used pre-trained word vectors for ***Persian*** language, trained on Common Crawl and Wikipedia.
-This model was trained using CBOW with position-weights, in dimension 300, with character n-grams of length 5, a window of size 5 and 10 negatives.
+The pre-trained word vector for ***Persian*** language, trained on Common Crawl and Wikipedia has been used for this project.
+This pre-trained model has been trained using CBOW with position-weights, in dimension 300, with character n-grams of length 5, a window of size 5 and 10 negatives.

 For more details and download pre-trained (bin/text) files for 157 languages including **Persian**, go through this link: https://fasttext.cc/docs/en/crawl-vectors.html